-In this monologue for teenagers, Eric is sick of the way his stepfather is abusive to him and his mother.
+In Three Thousand Dollars and A New Life, Eric is sick of the way his stepfather is abusive to him and his mother.
 In this monologue, he tries to convince his mother to leave with him.

 ERIC: I don’t like the way he bullies you Mom. (beat) What’s he gotta push you around like that for? …I saw him Mom, I heard him push you and I heard you scream at him.
 You didn’t think I was home, I was home.
 I DON’T LIKE HIM!
 He’s no good for you or this family.
 Send him back wherever he came from, he’s a total shitbag and I can’t stand him!

 He’s abusive.
 He’s changing you Mom.
 He’s pulling us apart from one another.
 Don’t you see any of this?
 Jesus Christ!
 I’m trying to tell you something, can’t you pay attention to me Mom?!
 PLEASE!
 I’m your son, listen to what I’m saying to you….look at me, Mom.
 Mom, please, just…..RRRRRRAAAAA!!!!!
 Son of a—you see?
 Mnnnnnrrrrr, what I’m talking about?
 There’s no communication anymore.
 Nobody knows how to talk to anybody.
 It’s always shouting and violence.
 It was never like that when pop was around. (beat) I know he wasn’t great but at least he didn’t beat you…